-Both ways require the Tesla app to be installed on the phone and running on the background.
+Each way require the Tesla app to be installed on the phone and running in the background.
 Once this is done, the ability to send a destination is either just a few quick clicks on the phone, or a few clicks in the car.
+The video below covers multiple ways, or we read on for a a description of the steps.

 The car has built in google maps but its often easier to locate somewhere on your mobile and you just want to send that location to the car.
 We are using google maps, but Apple maps works pretty much the same way as will Chrome if there is a share location on a web page.